cloudflare/cloudflare-docs/content/support/Troubleshooting/HTTP Status Codes/3xx Redirection.md

 Permanent URL redirect for the resource requested.
 The target resource has been assigned a new permanent URI and any future references to this resource ought to use one of the enclosed URIs.

-Cloudflare is able to generate these responses, thus avoiding the need to send a request to the origin server’s response through the use of Page rules.
-Read more How Cloudflare can help generate redirects at [Page Rules URL Forwarding](https://blog.cloudflare.com/introducing-pagerules-url-forwarding/)
+Cloudflare is able to generate these responses, avoiding the need to send a request to the origin server’s response through the use of Page rules.
+Read how Cloudflare can help generate redirects at [Page Rules URL Forwarding](https://blog.cloudflare.com/introducing-pagerules-url-forwarding/)

 **302 Found (aka Temporary Redirect) (**[**RFC7231**](https://tools.ietf.org/html/rfc7231)**)**